AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Contest the Ticket

 Contesting a ticket looks different based on where the violation occurred.
-In Lansing, you’ll request a formal or informal hearing (attorneys are allowed at formal hearings only).
+For example, in Lansing, you’ll request a formal or informal hearing (attorneys are allowed at formal hearings only).
 If you’re found responsible, you’ll have to pay the judgment.
 However, you can appeal the decision within 14 days.
 But keep in mind that even if you appeal, you’ll have to post a bond equal to the amount of the judgment, which will be returned to you only if the decision is overturned.9

 Given that civil infractions in Michigan come with fines only, it will probably be easier to simply pay the ticket rather than contest it and possibly go through the appeals process, especially if you have to hire a lawyer.